 Who is a Virtual Assistant?

-A virtual assistant is usually a multi-talented professional outsourced from a virtual assistance agency like Wishup.
+A virtual assistant is usually a multi-talented professional outsourced from a virtual assistance company like Wishup.
 They work for your company remotely, assisting in various routine operations such as administrative tasks, customer service, data management, travel planning, and more.
 Though they work for your business, they are not your employees and, therefore, are not on your payroll.
 So, by outsourcing to virtual assistants, you are saving on expenses like insurance, paid leaves, and other overhead costs.

 What does a Virtual Assistant do?